tsilvab/E-Commerce-Back-End/README.md

-npm i mysql2 package for mysql database npm i sequelize package to connect to Express.js API npm i dotenv to use enviroment variables to store sensitive data. npm run seed to seed data to database node server.js to run server
+npm i mysql2 package for mysql database npm i sequelize package to connect to Express.js API npm i dotenv to use enviroment variables to store sensitive data. npm run seed or node seeds/js to seed data to database node server.js to run server
 ## Usage
 Database models